MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/resolve-page-6400-6401-error-converting-database.md

 ## Resolution

-1. In codeunit 6400 Flow Service Management, make the following changes:
+1. In codeunit **6400 Flow Service Management**, make the following changes:

    1. Add the following text constants to replace the existing text constant **FlowGraphResourceUrlTxt**: